BradCamelo/PhD-in-Law---FGV/README.md

 ## PhD Research — FGV Direito SP

 This repository contains the data infrastructure, scripts, and documentation associated with my doctoral research at FGV Direito SP.
-The dissertation investigates how experimental methods—particularly Randomized Controlled Trials (RCTs)—can be applied to empirical research in law and public administration.
+The dissertation investigates how experimental methods—particularly Randomized Controlled Trials (RCTs)—can be applied to empirical research in law.

 While the thesis has a primarily methodological focus, examining the role of causal inference and experimental design in legal scholarship, it also includes the implementation of an original field experiment involving Brazilian municipalities.
 The empirical component evaluates institutional innovations in public procurement systems.